 Looking at these statistics, the prospect of creating less content and driving more traffic is very attractive.
 But, the reverse is the case.

-So, you need to learn how to create content that has the possibility of going viral.
-A lot of factors have to come together, but one of the biggest challenges for many content marketers is the need for a shift in mindset.
+So, you need to learn how to create content types that have the possibility of going viral.
+A lot of factors have to come together, but one of the biggest challenges for many content marketers is the need for a shift in mindset towards valuable content.

 Looking at the anatomy of viral content, you have to keep in mind that the content itself must be worthy of being shared.
 It has to solve a particular problem, enhance your reader’s life or make something better.
-If it doesn’t do any of these, no one will share it.
+If it doesn’t do any of these, no one will share it with their social network.

 Academic Research Studies on Virality

-In 350 B.C., Aristotle began a work designed to discover what makes content—and particularly a speech, which was his primary content medium, memorable and persuasive.
+In 350 B.C., Aristotle began a work designed to discover what makes great content—and particularly a speech, which was his primary content medium, memorable and persuasive.
 He wanted to know what made people want to pass the idea/message to others and create a kind of chain reaction.
+Today, this could be the equivalent of a click to tweet and share with your social network.

 - possess ethical appeal (ethos)